 Read on to see my time tested, proven reading strategies for ADHD kids.

-How did I get my kids with ADHD to love reading?
+How do you Motivate kids with ADHD to read?

 First, let me tell you a bit of the back story.

 When my oldest started 1st grade we were told he was in need of “Immediate Intervention” because his reading scores were so low.

 I was shocked.